 You can define the number of voices used by each zone in Unison mode.
-To do this, hold [Polyphony] and play a key, or navigate to Settings/Voice/Allocation/Unison Voice Count.
+Navigate to Settings/Synth Voice/Voicing/Unison Voice Count.
 Use [Assign 1-4] to set the value for the lower zone and [Assign 5-8] to set the value for the upper zone.